matteomalucchi/HiggsToFourLeptons-8tev/README.md

 Then, the algorithm is applied to the whole dataset in order to obtain a graph in which the distribution of the kinematic discriminant versus the invariant mass of the four leptons is plotted.
-This shows a clear separation between signal and background, hence a further cut on the data can be applied in order to obtain a "cleaner" sample.
-Finally, the invariant mass of the four leptons is fitted in order to obtain an estimate of the Higgs mass.
+This shows a clear separation between signal and background, hence a further cut on the data can be applied in order to obtain a "cleaner" sample and better discriminate the signal from the background.

 ## How to run this